certusone/chainlink_exporter/README.md

 ## Chainlink oracle exporter

+**⚠️ Deprecation warning ⚠️:** Certus One is no longer running a Chainlink node and this exporter is unmaintained.
+It can't monitor Fluxmonitor and OCR jobs - see the monitoring channel in Chainlink's Slack for alternatives.

+---

 This prometheus exporter watches a Chainlink oracle smart contract on the Ethereum blockchain and measures metrics on request fulfillment.